amorsey/levenshtein-search/README.md

 # levenshtein-search

 ## Problem
 You’ve probably heard of the Levenshtein distance between strings (if you haven’t, no problem!
-Check it out on Wikipedia).
+Check it out on[https://en.wikipedia.org/wiki/Levenshtein_distance](Wikipedia)).
 Your task is to transform one word into another, with four operations: add a letter, delete a letter, change a letter, and take an anagram of the existing word.
 Additionally, you have to obey the following rules:

 Every interim step between the first and the last word must also be a word No interim step can be less than three letters